-Domain Performance Measure Measurement Method
+Performance Measure Domain Measurement Method

-Health and 100% (or all) of CHOICES Group Welfare 2 and 3 and Employment and Community First member records will document that the member (or their family member/authorized representative, as applicable) received education/information at least annually regarding how to identify and report abuse, neglect and exploitation.
-100% of remediation of all individual findings is expected;

-compliance percentage below

-85% requires a quality improvement plan.
+Health and Welfare

+2 and 3 and Employment and Community First member member (or their family member/authorized representative, as applicable) received education/information at least annually regarding how to identify and report abuse, neglect and exploitation.
+100% of remediation of all individual findings is expected; compliance percentage below 85% requires a quality improvement plan.